 How To Use a Rolling Walker (Rollator) Properly

-The steps for properly using 4 wheel rolling walkers (aka Rollators) are the same as what I listed above for standard walkers except for:
+The steps for properly using a 4 wheeled walker (aka Rollator walkers) are the same as what I listed above for standard walkers except for:

 - You won’t ever be lifting this type of walker when you are walking.
 It will always be gliding or rolling forward.